FarahTasnurMeem/Password-Cracking-Techniques/README.md

 - Hashcat and John the Ripper installed (you can use Kali Linux for pre-installed tools).

 ## Overview
-Password cracking is a method used in penetration testing to determine the strength of passwords used in a system.
-This project will guide you through password cracking techniques using tools like Hashcat and John the Ripper.
+Password cracking is a technique used in penetration testing to evaluate the strength of passwords in a system.
+In this project, I explore various password cracking methods using tools such as Hashcat and John the Ripper.
+The project demonstrates the importance of implementing strong password policies and highlights the effectiveness of different cracking techniques in identifying vulnerabilities in password security..

 ### Step 1: Set Up the Environment
 1. **Install Kali Linux**: